-Till the end of 2011, Russia, did not have its forest policy document.
-In the end of November 2011 the Public Ecological Council of the Federal Forest Agency approved the start of the Russian Forest Policy development through a participatory process together with interested government bodies, NGOs and the forest private sector.
+Until 2011, Russia did not have a common forest policy document, and its forest policy was only formalized through a set of different concepts, government programs and legislation.
+At the end of November 2011, the Public Ecological Council of the Federal Forest Agency (FFA) approved the start of Russian Forest Policy development through a participatory process together with interested government bodies, NGOs and the forest private sector.

-The Russian Forest Code (04.12.2006 №200 FZ - Federal Law) has been adopted in December 2006.
+The Russian Forest Code (04.12.2006 №200 FZ - Federal Law) was adopted in December 2006.
 The code includes requirements on harvesting and commercialization of logs, in terms of documentation, measuring, marking, registry and transport.

 Federal plenary powers in the area of forest relations at the regional level are implemented through forestry departments in eight federal districts and the 83 federal subjects of the Russian Federation.
 Those plenary powers, such as validation of forest plans, concession of forest parcels, organization of wood auctions, maintenance of state forest register and monitoring, are implemented by state structures within the bodies of executive power of the subjects of the Russian Federation.
 At the field level, the structures are represented by forestry districts (lesnichestvo).
 (FAO, 2012).

 There is no privately owned forest in Russia - all forests are state-owned.
-Companies are entitled to utilize the forest resources of the state.
-Forests are licensed as concessions and distributed to companies for the purpose of timber harvesting for a period of 10 to 49 years.
-Short-term use of forests (for the purpose of timber harvesting) is also possible for organizations and citizens and is agreed directly with local authorities. (source: CNRA, 2010).
+Companies are entitled to utilize the forest resources of the State.
+Forest resource use rights (for e.g. timber) through commercial harvesting within a particular forest area (Forest management unit - FMU) are allocated to companies for a period of 10 to 49 years.
+Short-term use of forests (timber harvesting) is also possible for organizations and citizens and is agreed directly with local authorities.
+(Source: CNRA, 2010).

 There are different types of harvesting contracts:

-- according to requirements specified in the Forestry Regulations of the Forest Management Division
+- Contract awarded in accordance with requirements specified in the Forestry Regulations of the Forest Management Division

-Another procedure for (short term) roundwood harvesting is regulated via a forest stands purchase agreement, that is concluded between the Owner (Forest Management Division) and the Forest User to the period of up to one year.
-The harvesting is carried out by Forest User according to the requirements specified in Forestry Regulations of the Forest Management Division.
-The volume of harvested timber may not exceed the volume of harvested timber specified in the forest stands purchase agreement.
+Another procedure for (short-term) roundwood harvesting is regulated via a forest stands purchase agreement concluded between the Owner and the Forest User for a period of maximum one year.
+Harvesting is also carried out in accordance with the requirements specified in the Forestry Regulations of the Forest Management Division.
+The volume of harvested timber may not exceed the volume specified in the agreement.

-In both cases the User has to apply for a Felling permit, which is a set of mandatory documents (e.g., Lease agreement, Project of forest use, Forest declaration).
-After harvesting activities are finalized, the felling areas are submitted by the Forest User for an inspection by the Forest Management Division (owner), based on sampling and according to the conditions and timeframes specified in forest rent agreement(s).
+In both cases the Forest User must apply for a Felling permit, which is a set of mandatory documents (e.g., Lease agreement, Project of forest use, Forest declaration).
+After harvesting activities have been finalized, the felling areas are submitted by the Forest User for an inspection by the Owner, based on sampling and according to the conditions and timeframes specified in forest rent agreement(s).